Sebastian-Griesbach/Generic-Configuration-Builder/README.md

 [parent_instance]
 ~MODULE = classes
 ~CLASS = ParentClass
-some_int = 25
+some_int = *an_integer
 combined_string = *child_instance.combined_string

 [~RETURN]
 RETURN = [child_instance, parent_instance, parent_instance.combined_string]
 ```

 Note that `another_string` is not defined in the config and therefore needs to be passed as an argument to `gcb_build()`.
+The argument `an_integer` has a default value and therefore can be passed optionally to the function as an argument.

-This configuration would be built as follows:
+This configuration could for example be built as follows:

 ```
 from generic_configuration_builder import gcb_build